Aural plaques in horses

 - For some horses, the severe sensitivity, ear shyness, and head shaking interfere with their jobs as riding horses, or it makes them uncomfortable all day, every day.

 - In cases like this, there may be a solution in the form of an immune-boosting drug in cream form.
 This requires much diligence on the owner’s part, as the cream creates an inflammatory response of pain and swelling in the ear.

 - For this reason, many horses that have aural plaques and are not bothered by them are not treated.
 You and your veterinarian will need to decide how best to proceed.

 How you can help your horse if he develops aural plaques:

 - Of course, you should contact your veterinarian.
 The two of you should be able to come up with a pain to manage discomfort and treat the plaques themselves.
 Is there a topical cream your vet can suggest for pain if that’s a factor?

-- You may also find that using fly masks with ears really helps your horse be less irritated.
-You can also find fly mask versions that are designed to be used while riding, which may or may not help with any head tossing.
+- You may also find that using fly masks with ears helps your horse be less irritated.
+You can also find fly mask versions designed to be used while riding, which may or may not help with any head tossing.

 - You might also find that keeping hair trimmed around any plaques allows you to apply medicine more effectively.
 You might also find that keeping your horse’s ear hair fuzzy works better.

 If you want to easily shop for horse supplies, you can click these links.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!